lanle98/Le_Lan_FavoriteThings/README.md

 # Le_Lan_FavoriteThings

-This application highlighted my favorites based on specidic categories.
+This application highlighted my favorites based on specific categories.
 The purpose is to practise ExpessJS and AJAX using MySQL database